 - Experience-driven rewards: Just like physical rewards, but on a whole new level.
 The emphasis is on the great experience — like a hotel getaway or a community event — which transforms into long-lasting brand love.

 - Virtual rewards: Virtual badges or collectibles hold less emotional value but are received instantly, feeding into people’s desire for instant gratification.
 A virtual reward can include a hip background image for their desktop.

 Finished with the reward list?
 Great!
+That’s one action item from the loyalty program design list.
 Now you’ll decide the packaging, or how they are presented to your audience.
 Rewards should feel unique, after all, to make you stand out.

 There are two ways to go with this:

 - Brand-specific rewards: Products that are available in your store for sale.
 Book shops or fast-food restaurants offer freebie items once customers reach a certain milestone, for instance.
 This gives people a sense of comfort, knowing they would receive a reward they are familiar with.

 - 3rd party rewards from partners: Special merchandising items, sold through a partner company or designed exclusively for the loyalty program.

 - Partners that supply rewards: There are companies that specialize in providing rewards for loyalty programs and employee retention programs.
 Tango Card gives gift cards, TLC provides seasonal rewards, and Givz lets customers spend their loyalty points for charity.